Me and my books....

 I have just finished my second novel, "Song of the Nightingale".
 It is a historical novel, set in 18th century Italy that tells of two young boys who are bought from their families, castrated and then trained to be singers.
 This was something that was actually done at the time, though this story is purely fictional.
 It is told from the point of view of Philippe, who is the count's secretary and is tasked with taking the boys to Florence and settling them into the conservatoire, which is run by Jesuits.
 It tells of the boys' journey, of course, but it also tells of love, murderous revenge, deceit and reconciliation.
 The book is just published by The Conrad Press.

-I am now working on my third novel, whose working title is "Grandmothers' Footsteps".
-It will tell of four generations of women and their attempts to tell their “her-stories” to a world deaf to the female voice.
-I am interested in the re-telling of stories, especially the fairy tale, through the centuries, and I want to weave one throughout the book as a link between the women.
-No completion date - now that I am retired I can spend more time on writing (when I am not singing in a choir, playing netball, walking my new dog, learning to paint.......)
+I have just finished my third novel, which is called "A Teller of Tales."
+I am thrilled that in May 2020 I have been taken on by Camilla Shestopal from the Shesto Literary Agency and she is about to submit to publishers.
+I have started the next book in the proposed trilogy which is called "Untold Tales."
+The trilogy will tell of four generations of women and their attempts to tell their “her-stories” to a world deaf to the female voice.
+I am interested in the re-telling of stories, especially the fairy tale, through the centuries, and I want to weave some of my own throughout the books as a link between the women.

 Song of the Nightingale

 Philippe, the narrator of this tale, is secretary to Count De Lorenzo, and lover to the Count’s young wife.
 He is tasked with buying young boys from poor villagers, having them castrated and taking them to Florence to be taught to sing as castrati.
 The parents are told that their sons are especially blessed with their wonderful voices and they do not object to the boys making a physical sacrifice in order to thank and praise the Lord; nor to the bag of gold they are given in exchange.